-- At least sophomore standing (Honors students are eligible as second-semester freshmen). - A cumulative grade point average (CGPA) of 2.50 or higher. - Approval from the course instructor, Department Chair, the Academic Dean/VPAA, and the Registrar on the Directed Study Agreement form. - Directed study may not be taken to replace a "D" or "F" grade for a course in the regular curriculum. - No more than two courses of directed study may be applied to meeting the degree requirements.
-Exceptions may be granted by special request for Honors students with the Academic Dean/VPAA and Registrar approval. - Registration after the published registration dates is not permitted.
+- At least sophomore standing (Honors students are eligible as second-semester freshmen). - A cumulative grade point average (CGPA) of 2.50 or higher. - Approval from the course instructor, Department Chair, the Academic Dean/VPAA, and the Registrar on the Directed Study Agreement form. - Directed studies may not be taken to replace a "D" or "F" grade for a course in the regular curriculum. - No more than two courses of directed study may be applied to meeting the degree requirements.
+Exceptions may be granted by special request for students with the Academic Dean/VPAA's and the University Registrar's approval. - Registration after the published registration dates is not permitted.